 - Take breaks / eat lunch in designated areas on campus

-- Do not smoke cigarettes on school grounds or near campus
+- Do not smoke cigarettes, use electronic cigarettes, or vaping on school grounds or near campus

 End of Classes / Assignment:

-Following these expectations will help you leave a good impression with the school.
+Following these expectations will help you leave a good impression on the school.
 This can lead to you becoming one of their preferred subs in the future.

 - Leave detailed notes for the teacher, avoiding judgemental or subjective language